Typochondria – Chester Monty Games LLC

 Who would think that finding typos could be so much fun!
 Great game, very smooth app, a joy to play.

-I, a man known to some as Rizzo, enjoyed this game and the time the developer took to make it.
+We, a man known to some as Rizzo, enjoyed this game and the time the developer took to make it.

 More pages for Typochondria – Chester Monty Games LLC